Real or not? The Dodgers lost -- no, really -- and the Pirates revive their season

 — Arizona Diamondbacks (@Dbacks) July 20, 2017

 The Diamondbacks bludgeoned the Reds 12-2 on Thursday behind another big day by third baseman Jake Lamb and an unusual degree of efficiency with their baserunners.
-Lamb hit two homers and drove in six in his third multi-homer game of the season.
+Lamb hit two homers and drove in six in his third multihomer game of the season.

 Lamb has quite simply emerged as one of the better lefty hitters in all of baseball.
-According to ESPN Stats & Info, since the start of last season Lamb is one of five lefty sluggers to top 50 homers and 150 RBIs, joining Robinson Cano, Jay Bruce, Anthony Rizzo and Joey Votto.
+According to ESPN Stats & Information data, since the start of last season, Lamb is one of five lefty sluggers to top 50 homers and 150 RBIs, joining Robinson Cano, Jay Bruce, Anthony Rizzo and Joey Votto.

-Arizona put up its 12-spot with just 13 baserunners -- nine hits and four walks.
+Arizona put up its 12-spot with just 13 baserunners -- on nine hits and four walks.
 No other National League team had done that since the Braves on July 13, 1979, against the Pirates.
 Bob Horner hit two homers in that game for Atlanta.
-There’s only one other NL team on that list during the Live Ball era — the 1921 New York Giants, who did it against the Phillies on May 30 of that year.
+There’s only one other NL team on that list during the live ball era -- the 1921 New York Giants, who did it against the Phillies on May 30 of that year.

 By the way, newly acquired J.D.
 Martinez sat out to rest the left hand he injured when he was hit by a pitch on Wednesday.